mailchimp/content-style-guide/08-writing-technical-content.html.md

 ### Provide context through embedded screenshots and GIFs
 Screenshots and GIFs may not be necessary for every article or process, but can be helpful to orient newer users.
 Crop screenshots tightly around the action to focus attention.

-## Writing Process

-Before you begin writing a new article, reach out to a subject matter expert at MailChimp (like an engineer, tester, designer, researcher, or tech lead) to get as much information as possible.
-You may only use a small portion of what you learn, but it helps to have more information than you need to decide where to focus your article.

-Consider how many articles are needed and what article types will best describe a new feature or tasks to the user.

-After you have an outline, write a draft.
-Stay in touch with your subject matter expert and revise as needed for accuracy, consistency, and length.
-When you’re happy with a draft, pass it to another technical writer for peer review.
-Then show it to a lead technical writer for additional review and revisions.
-For new content or highly complex content, send last draft to your subject matter expert for final approval.

 ## Technical content types and goals

 Technical content articles vary in target audience, goal, and tone.
 MailChimp technical content is built from 10 templates, which serve different purposes and readers.
 Framework outlines, available in the [Resources section](TK), include the content components of each type, and considerations for each reader’s goal and current mood.

 | **Article Template** | **User Type**                  | **Goal**                                                                        |
 | -------------------- | ----------------------         | ------------------------------------------------------------------------------- |